 US Homeowners spend an average of around $3-6k fixing one instance of termite damage.

 And that’s just an average- it could be even more.
 The fact that just one instance of an infestation of termites can result in a $6000 is mind-blowing; most people don’t have that kind of money lying around, and that kind of loss can significantly affect a person’s financial situation.
 Worse is that termite damage usually isn’t covered by home insurance, so this money has to come out of the victim’s pocket.
+You can preven this damage by checking your home for termite damage regularly.
+Here is a maitnance calendar to remind you to check for termites and other pests.

 Alaska is the only state in the US where termites are not found.